navyhockey56/prime_graphs_and_asms/README.md

 ```

 ### Calling Curious People
-I would love to get a detailed analysis on the complexity of this algorithm!
-Feel free to submit a PR containing your explanation to the complexity of this alogrithm!
+I would love to get a detailed analysis on the complexity of this algorithm; please submit a PR containing your explanation!